 The following Timing Diagrams show timer values, output configurations and cue events for all the outputs.
 Timers and output configurations such as pulsed/maintained, power up and fault conditions are defaulted on the eCNA-100, and can only be changed with the Host Program.
 These timing diagrams can be extremely useful to help understand the operation and capabilities of the eCNA-100.
 The first timing diagram shows the "Standard Operation" from power up to show end.
 Standard Operation implies a running a program with no interruptions (stop or faults) or special effects (curtain call or intermission).
 The defaults for each outputs are indicated in the last column of the timing diagram.
-Default timer values and pulse durations are indicated in the bottom margin of the timing diagram.
 The diagram indicates automatic and programmed outputs.